elephantrobotics/mycobot_docs/myCobot_280_for_Arduino_en/3-FunctionsAndApplications/6.developmentGuide/python/9_HandleControl.md

 python3 myCobot280_handle_control.py
 ```

-> Note: After running the program, first click the **14** button to check the machine connection status.
-If the machine connection status is normal (if it is abnormal, other operations will not be possible.
-Please solve the abnormal connection problem first), then click the **Right 1** button.
+> Note: After running the program, first click the **Right 1** button.
 After the machine reaches the initial point, other operations can be performed.